cidrblock/tyk-ansible/README.md

 ### Server credentials

-Two environment variables need to be set correctly prior to the run for the username and password of the Ubuntu server:
+Environment variables need to be set correctly prior to the run for the username and password of the Ubuntu server:

 ```
 export ANSIBLE_SSH_USERNAME=ubuntu